 When Bildundtonfabrik’s (btf) campaign for Trüberbrook appeared on Kickstarter in November 2017, there were two things that stood out about the project for me.
-First was that the developer advertised their point-and-click adventure as ‘sci-fi mystery’ inspired by Twin Peaks, The X-Files and Stranger Things; and second was that all scenery was built by hand and then digitised using a process called photogrammetry.
+First was that it was a ‘sci-fi mystery’ inspired by Twin Peaks, The X-Files and Stranger Things; and second was that all scenery was built by hand and then digitised using a process called photogrammetry.

 The game was finally released around 16 months later and I received my key for it in March 2019.
 Unfortunately however, after installing it last month I experienced a cutscene bug which caused the screen to freeze and so turned my attention to Eastshade while waiting for a fix.
 During a few days off work recently I gave it another go, and was pleased to find I could now progress through late 1960s Germany and find out what was going down in the strange little rural town of Trüberbrook.